 Rev. Karen L. Washington

 Reverend Karen L. Washington is a native of the Island of Bermuda.
-She is formally a member of the Richard Allen AME Church in St. George’s.
-It was there her grandmother instilled in her the gospel of Jesus Christ, the value of family, the importance of commitment and the love of God.
-Rev. Washington now resides in Bear, Delaware, with her husband Kevin.
+She was formally a member of Richard Allen AME Church, St. George’s, Bermuda.
+It was there that her grandmother instilled in her the gospel of Jesus Christ, the value of family, the importance of commitment and the love of God.
+Rev. Washington now resides in Bear, Delaware with her husband Kevin Washington.

-Rev. Washington graduated from Delaware State University with a Bachelor of Science Degree in Accounting and Business Administration.
-She then obtained her Certified Public Accountants license.
-She is a graduate of the Trinity Bible Institute, School of the Prophets where she received a certificate of completion on prophetic studies, as well as, a graduate of Palmer Theological Seminary, where she received her Masters of Divinity.
+Rev. Washington graduated from Delaware State University with a Bachelor of Science Degree in Accounting and Business Administration, and obtained her Certified Public Accountants license.
+Rev. Washington is a graduate of the Trinity Bible Institute, School of the Prophets where she received a certificate of completion on prophetic studies and a graduate of Palmer Theological Seminary, where she received her Masters of Divinity.

-Rev. Washington answered the ministerial call from God to Itinerate Orders and in June 2004, preached her initial sermon.
-On April 14, 2007, she was ordained an Itinerate Deacon and on March 21, 2010, an Itinerate Elder of the African Methodist Episcopal Church.
+Rev. Washington answered her call from God to itinerate orders and in June 2004 preached her initial sermon.
+On April 14, 2007 she was ordained an Itinerate Deacon and on March 21, 2010 an Itinerate Elder of the African Methodist Episcopal Church.

-Rev. Washington is a former member of the ministerial staff of Bethel AME Church, Wilmington, Delaware, under the pastoral leadership of the Rev. Dr. Silvester Scott Beaman.
-While there, she served as the liaison for the Daughters of Radiance Women’s Ministry and the Youth Empowerment School (YES) Program, as well as served as the spiritual advisor to the Marriage Ministry.
-Effective March 1, 2011, Rev. Beaman appointed her as the Executive Minister of Elizabeth AME Church.
-Following that, on April 1, 2011, she became the Resident Preacher.
-As the Lord would have it, effective September 13, 2011, she received her first pastoral appointment from the Rt.
-Rev. Richard F. Norris, Bishop of the First Episcopal District of the African Methodist Episcopal Church as pastor of Elizabeth AME Church.
+Rev. Washington was formerly on the ministerial staff at Bethel AME Church, Wilmington, Delaware, under the pastoral leadership of Rev. Dr. Silvester Beaman, where she also served as the liaison for the Daughters of Radiance Women’s Ministry, Youth Empowerment School (YES) Program and the spiritual advisor to the Marriage Ministry.
+On September 13, 2011 she received her first pastoral appointment from Bishop Richard F. Norris as the pastor of Elizabeth AME Church.

-Rev. Washington’s calling is not specific to a particular state of God’s people.
+Rev. Washington’s calling is not specific to one particular state of God’s people.
 She is called to humble the mighty and to raise the destitute.
-Her attributes are that of the prophet Jeremiah, to root out, pull down, destroy, throw down, build and to plant; to be a messenger and mouthpiece of God, to God’s people under the divine inspiration of the Holy Spirit through preaching and the administration of God’s Word.
+Her calling is that of the attributes of the prophet Jeremiah, she is called to root out, pull down, to destroy and to throw down, to build and to plant; to be a messenger and mouthpiece for God, to God’s people under the divine inspiration of the Holy Spirit through the preaching and administering of God’s Word.

-Rev. Karen Washington lives each day by the scripture, “Faith is the substance of things hoped for the evidence of things unseen” Hebrews 11:1.
-She knows without God she is nothing and there is nothing impossible for Him.
-Rev. Washington strongly believes God is a God of Integrity and a God of His Word!
-There is no failure in Him.
-She understands beyond a shadow of doubt, it is in Him she lives and moves and has her being.
+Rev. Karen L. Washington lives each day by the scriptures.
+“Faith is the substance of things hoped for the evidence of things unseen” (Hebrews 11:1) and “For in Him we live and move and have our being” (Acts 17:28).
+She knows and understands that she is nothing without God and that there is nothing impossible for God.
+She strongly believes that God is a God of Integrity and a God of His Word!
+Truly in God she lives, moves and has her being.